jamessouth/fifteenpuzzlegenerator/README.md

-# fifteenpuzzlegenerator
+# fifteen puzzle generator
-a generator for 15 puzzles using HTML canvas as developed in my Project-12 repo
+a generator for 15 puzzles using HTML canvas